Stony Brook Community Music Program

 Students will have an opportunity to take part in masterclasses with the Bryant Park Quartet, our ensemble-in-residence, and work alongside world-renowned performers on the Stony Brook faculty.

-The main programs of chamber music, jazz and classical voice consist of guided rehearsal and instruction on interpretation and style by the experienced Pre-College faculty artists.
-Courses in Theory, Analysis, and Aural Skills reinforce the musical foundation of the performance program.
+The main programs of chamber music, jazz, and classical voice offer guided rehearsal and instruction on interpretation and style by experienced Pre-College faculty artists.
+Courses in theory, analysis, and aural skills reinforce the musical foundations necessary for advanced musical performance.
 Additional electives are offered on a per-semester basis.

 Theory, Analysis, and Aural Skills courses supply the intellectual backbone that informs the excellent performance at the heart of the chamber music program.
 Students in the program will be well prepared for the most rigorous college, university, or conservatory programs.
 These two courses provide instruction in two essential areas of musical instruction: (1) Music theory includes the rudiments of musical notation and the study of such components of music as scales, keys, intervals, and harmony.
 Students apply this knowledge through compositional exercises and the study of music from various traditions, including classical, jazz, popular, and world music.
 (2) The aural skills aspect of the class engages students in practical musicianship, applying their theoretical knowledge to the listening experience.
 Students learn the important connection between sound and notation through drills in rhythmic, melodic, and harmonic dictation.
 Students also learn to sing at sight in four clefs.